• Play the sound file

 The outcome of this election is vitally important because, er, [more crickets] so we'll be sure to keep you posted.

-Item: Also in that neck of the woods, President Gurbanguly Berdymukhamedov of Turkmenistan is reported to have had a phone conversation with Russian President Dmitry Medvedev.
-President Berdymukhamedov, as the whole world knows, originally trained as a dentist, so perhaps Medvedev wanted to consult with him about an impacted molar.
+Item: Also in that neck of the woods, President Gurbanguly Berdymukhammedov of Turkmenistan is reported to have had a phone conversation with Russian President Dmitry Medvedev.
+President Berdymukhammedov, as the whole world knows, originally trained as a dentist, so perhaps Medvedev wanted to consult with him about an impacted molar.

-The two world leaders I'd really like to see together are President Gurbanguly Berdymukhamedov of Turkmenistan and President Bashar al-Assad of Syria, who trained as an ophthalmologist.
+The two world leaders I'd really like to see together are President Gurbanguly Berdymukhammedov of Turkmenistan and President Bashar al-Assad of Syria, who trained as an ophthalmologist.
 Can you imagine the conversation?

 "Greetings, Mr President!
 And by the way, nice bridge work!"